 The easiest way to refer yourself is using our online referral form.
-To be eligible you must be registered with a Lambeth GP, or GP at Hand.
+To be eligible you must be registered with a Lambeth GP.
 If you are, please click the link.

 If you cannot refer online you can talk to your GP who can make a referral on your behalf.

 If you need to call us, please call our mobile on

 Please leave a message and we will aim to get back to you the next working day.

 Due to the way IAPT services are funded and commissioned we can only accept self-referrals from people registered with a Lambeth GP.
 If you live in Lambeth and are registered with ‘GP at Hand’ you will need to contact your GP and ask for a referral to Lambeth Talking Therapies (some GPs might know it as Lambeth IAPT).

 Before your telephone assessment with Lambeth Talking Therapies Service, you will be emailed a questionnaire to complete.
 If you do not receive this via email, please download and complete this PHQ9 and GAD7 questionnaire.
 Please ensure the scores are totalled up and have it with you for your assessment.

 Please note, due to Covid-19, we are not currently offering face to face sessions, so you will need access to a confidential space for your appointment.